 The Bible describes God in a plethora of ways: slow to anger, compassionate, patient, a giver of gifts, a shield, a bearer of burdens, gracious, abounding in love, and faithful.
 All these positive qualities deserve emulation.
+What about the quality of humor?

-How about humor?
 Does the attribute of humor come to mind when considering our Lord and Savior?
 Does God really have a good sense of humor?
 Yes!
 In Psalms 2:4 the psalmist writes, “He who sits in the heavens laughs.”
 There’s also humor in the name of the book of Hebrews as it clearly instructs men to make coffee (HE-brews).

 Consider some more statements below from His Word.